cjphawes/restaurant-booking-system/TESTING.md

 # TESTING

 The project was tested constantly throughout the development process.
-I had multiple users try out my website on multiple web browsers to spot bugs or grammatical mistakes which they found and I corrected, or noted down in the [Compatibility issues](#compatibility-issues) section.
+I had multiple users try out my website on multiple web browsers to spot bugs or grammatical mistakes which they found and I corrected.

 ## Validation Testing